17bastos/FlickrAndroid/README.md

 ## Improvements TODO ##
-Considering the timebox for complete this test, there are a lot of improvements to do.
-For example:
+Considering the timebox to complete this test, there are a lot of improvements to do:
 - Improve UI design
 - Improve the project organization
 - Add accessibility features